The History of Rustic Pathways | 43 Years of Educational Travel

 How many students have participated in Rustic Pathways programs?

-More than 155,829 students have participated in Rustic Pathways programs over the past 43 years.
-The organization has delivered global travel experiences focused on service, education, and cultural immersion.
+155,829 students have participated in Rustic Pathways programs over 43 years.
+The organization currently operates in 38 countries with 130+ program options.

 Is Rustic Pathways a nonprofit?

-Rustic Pathways is a private company, not a nonprofit.
-However, the Rustic Pathways Foundation operates separately as a 501(c)(3) nonprofit organization supporting community projects and student scholarships.
+Rustic Pathways is a private company.
+The Rustic Pathways Foundation operates separately as a 501(c)(3) nonprofit organization, supporting community projects and student scholarships since 2006.

 Where does Rustic Pathways operate student travel programs?

-Rustic Pathways operates student travel programs in over 38 countries across six continents.
-The company is headquartered in Mentor, Ohio, and offers global experiences focused on education, service, and cultural exchange.
+Rustic Pathways operates programs in 38 countries across six continents: the Americas (12 countries), Asia-Pacific (14), Africa (4), and Europe (8).
+The company is headquartered in Mentor, Ohio.

 Explore Current Programs